 Data has long been described as the black oil of a business, and with good reason.
 The constant flow of insight, information, behaviours, customer interactions, agency costs and so much more, can be used to thoroughly refine an organisation’s marketing strategy.
 Every touchpoint, from marketing budget through to procurement’s spend review, can be optimised, leading to improved results even with tighter budgets and measurable cost savings.

 This value is echoed throughout the marketing value chain.
-Marketing Procurement can make far more strategic decisions if teams have access to factual, robust data.
+Marketing Procurement can make far more strategic decisions if teams have access to factual, robust marketing procurement data.
 It empowers procurement teams as their decisions are based on facts and figures that are relevant to their business and that align with their internal metrics.
 They can see exactly how budgets are being spent and how they have performed against benchmarks and gain deeper visibility into the return on investment (ROI).

 For finance teams, navigating budgeting and benchmarks at a time of intense political and economic complexity can be stressful.
-The use of data to get a single viewpoint across all departments and provides them with greater clarity and comfort around their spend.
+The use of marketing procurement data to get a single viewpoint across all departments and provides them with greater clarity and comfort around their spend.

 Data-driven leadership is, according to the Harvard Business Review, a priority for most organisations.
 The value it offers is proven.
 The challenge is not the technology, it’s the people.
 The Data and AI Leadership Executive Survey 2022 found that only 26.5% of companies have become truly data-driven with a mere 19.3% managing to establish a data culture.
 The latter is the single biggest obstacle to truly realising the potential of data – if people don’t understand the value of the data, the data can’t deliver its value.

-Building a data-driven foundation
+Building a marketing procurement data foundation

 Marketers need optimisation, accuracy, insights and ROI.

 Procurement teams face a different kind of pressure, one that can often create friction with marketing.
 Procurement has to minimise risk at every opportunity to ensure that suppliers are properly managed and pricing is accurate and fair.
 The struggle with transparency, inaccurate data and poor internal communications is real.
-Procurement has to be compliant, is managing relationships with agencies and has to provide accurate invoicing and data to the finance team.
+Procurement has to be compliant, is managing relationships with agencies and has to provide accurate invoicing and marketing procurement data to the finance team.

 Procurement needs visibility, benchmarking, risk mitigation, and relevance.

-Granular insights.
+Marketing Procurement data – Granular insights.
 Reliable data.

 You need a solution that’s reliable and provides you with insights that you can lean on to make decisions that deliver measurable returns and savings.